 If you are unsure and concerned about the levels of EMF or EMR in your home, it may be a good idea to call in an expert.
 Make sure though to check first if your expert really is one.
 If in doubt, ask for qualifications, experience and membership with relevant associations.
 If you are interested in some more information or links to helpful and reputable websites, please get in touch.

 Birgit Richards is a building biologist who has worked in Australia and Europe since 2009.
 She has studied extensively in the field, having completed her qualifications in Germany, the home of Building Biology.

 She tests homes for electromagnetic radiation, indoor air quality, chemicals, mould and other issues and assists her clients in reducing their exposure to these hazards, often through simple measures.

-Birgit Richards is my guest on Change Your Life Radio on 1st March at 2pm.
+Birgit Richards was a guest on Change Your Life Radio on 1st March at 2pm.
 Listen here.

 * An article you may also like to read:

 How Can I Use My Laptop or Device Safely?
 3 Tips To Reduce Your EMR Exposure by Lucinda Curran